dotstudio-io/gulp-pug-module/README.md

 gulp.task('default', ['templates']);
 ```

-Your templates will now be NodeJS modules that you can require.
+Your templates will now be Node.js modules that you can require.

 ## Usage in your app